pglen/pydbase/README.md

     want; also the record history is kept this way, also a desirable behavior.

-## The db exersizer executable script 'pydbase.py':
+## The db exerciser executable script 'pydbase.py':

    The file pydbase.py exercises most of the twincore functionality.
 It also provides examples of how to drive it.

-Here is the help screen of pydebase.py:
+ The command line utility's help response:

     Usage: pydebase.py [options] [arg_key arg_data]
      Options: -h         help (this screen)   -|-  -i   show deleted on dump